FAQ Mandatory Liveness Check

 How is my Verification Data used?

 Your video selfie is assessed to ensure that you are a real person, and is then promptly deleted.
-Your FaceMap is used to help check whether the person in your video selfie appears to be the same person as in your profile photos, and your FaceVector is compared to FaceVectors for other accounts to help ensure that no other profile is using your likeness.
+Your FaceMap is used to estimate your age, and to help check whether the person in your video selfie appears to be the same person as in your profile photos, and your FaceVector is compared to FaceVectors for other accounts to help ensure that no other profile is using your likeness.

 You may also opt to use your Verification Data to access additional optional features that also use the same information.